core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the client's storage and creating processing overhead on the client.

-Upon freeing up the Token value of a secure group request for possible reuse {{RFC7390}}, the client MUST delete the list of recorded Recipient IDs associated to that request.
+Upon freeing up the Token value of a secure group request for possible reuse {{RFC7390}}, the client MUST delete the list of recorded Recipient IDs associated to that request (see step 5 above).

 # Responsibilities of the Group Manager # {#sec-group-manager}